m-hahn/bayesian-models-of-perception/code/Demo/README.md

 The runner's optimization output is verbose by design; look for the final `Cross-validation NLL:` line printed by the wrapper for the compact result.
-Most legacy runners assert if their expected log or loss file already exists.
+Most runners refuse to run if their expected log or loss file already exists.
 Move or delete the corresponding generated output before rerunning the exact same command.

 ## Demo: Fit on Orientation data from de Gardelle et al.